 Black is Beautiful

 Throughout her life, Marsha Hunt stood against black racism in society.
-From the 1960s, when forging a career for herself by modelling and acting in London, she took a strong stance against the black stereotypical mentality.
+From the 1960s, when forging a career for herself by modeling and acting in London, she took a strong stance against the black stereotypical mentality.

 She took the limelight spot, with her stage presence as “Dionne.”
 Creating a fashion revolution with her afro hairstyle.
 In an interview, she said that she was relieved when she came to England and people called her American, instead of black or African American.